-- How your program will work with youth to plan for individualized services and treatment strategies. - If your program supports pregnant or parenting youth, how you will deliver individualized services for dependent children. - How your program will connect youth to appropriate and accessible services based on screening and assessments. - How your program will make sure youth are connected to school, life skills training, job attainment skills, or work activities while in the program. - Describe your plan for providing emergency services and linking youth with appropriate crisis resources in the event of an emergency, substance use issue, or mental health issue. - How your program will provide harm reduction services.
+- How your program will work with youth to plan for individualized services and treatment strategies. - Your program's approach to harm reduction. - How your program will connect youth to appropriate and accessible services based on screening and assessments. - How your program will make sure youth are connected to school, life skills training, job attainment skills, or work activities while in the program. - Describe your plan for providing emergency services and linking youth with appropriate crisis resources in the event of an emergency, substance use issue, or mental health issue. - How your program will provide harm reduction services.
 At a minimum, your description must include how you will establish safety plans and educate youth about harm reduction.
 See project requirements for more detailed guidance.